Greta Thunberg tells House panel fossil fuel subsidies are a 'disgrace'

 CLICK HERE TO GET THE FOX NEWS APP

 Frank Macchiarola of the American Petroleum Institute argued before the committee argued that the energy industry is already reducing emissions, in part by heavily utilizing natural gas, which is cleaner than other fossil fuels.
-"The U.S. is the leader in energy production and sinking CO2 emissions.
+"The U.S. is the leader in energy production and sinking CO2 emissions."

 "Oil and natural gas are still projected to provide 46 percent the world's energy in 2040," Macchiarola said.
 "Whether this will come from right here at home or overseas has profound implications for our nation's future."